Papierkorb/bindgen/STYLEGUIDE.md

    low.
 A good candidate is splitting a method doing a complex operation over a list on each element.

-Explanation of the method names in the generator classes:

-* `generate_` generates a `String` (Or array of `String`), and returns it.
-* `write_` writes data into the output, may return something.
-* `compute_` generates something that may not be a string.
-* `add_` is the only method that changes the state of the generator instance variables.
-* Any other prefix is free to use in a sensible manner.

 For the C++ part of the project, additionally:

 1. Mimic the style already in-place around your code.
 That's it.